davidwisch/physicscode/site/involved/style.markdown

 # Style Guide

-Because *Physicscode* is a growing project with multiple collaboraters, there needs to be some uniformity in the way that content and code is written.
-This document will try and establish some basic standards that all collaboraters should adhere to.
+Because *Physicscode* is a growing project with multiple collaborators, there needs to be some uniformity in the way that content and code is written.
+This document will try and establish some basic standards that all collaborators should adhere to.

 There are two basic categories of *Physicscode*, content (the website), and code (the code examples).
 Each has their own standards requirements.
 See below for more details.